MYavuzYAGIS/AssemblyNotes/notes.md

 3) ecx to the number of times to store

 `NEG`==> 2s Compliment negation. take a positive number make it negative for 2s.

+so takes a value and outputs the negative value.

 `MUL` ==> unsigned multiplication.